spatialos/online-services/docs/content/configuration-examples/examples-intro.md

 The configuration examples are sample deployable containers, demonstrating how you might build functionality.

-## Deployment pool
+## Deployment Pool

-A long-running process, deployed in your cluster, which will maintain a pull of ready-to-go deployments.
+A long-running process, deployed in your cluster, which will maintain a pool of ready-to-go deployments.
 Useful in session-based games where deployments are created and removed often.

 - [Overview]({{urlRoot}}/content/services-packages/deployment-pool/overview)
 - [Use guide]({{urlRoot}}/content/services-packages/deployment-pool/usage)